rackerlabs/rackspace-how-to/content/cloud-servers/launch-a-windows-web-farm-with-web-deploy.md

 ### Scripts

-Use the following steps to create two scripts on the Master server.
+Use the following steps to create two scripts on the master server.

 #### Batch script

-Open a new Notepad file, and paste the following code in to the file:
+Open a new Notepad file, and paste the following code into the file:

     "powershell.exe -command C:\WebSync\WebDeploySync.ps1"